 AH 102 Section 2, Art Beyond the West

-EDCI 353 Section 1, Planning & Teaching Strategies for Effective Classroom Practice
+EDCI 353, Section 1, Planning and Teaching Strategies for Effective Classroom Practice

 Introduction to teaching strategies and models including direct instruction, discovery and inquiry, cooperative/collaborative learning, concept teaching in a developmental-constructivist context; attention to taxonomies for cognitive, affective, and psychomotor domains; reflection of classroom practices; curriculum design and planning; classroom management; evaluation and assessment; use of technology across the curriculum.
 Participants in the Honors/METP section of this course will be required to teach multiple days from an original unit plan developed during the course.

 Eng 199, section 6, Introduction to Creative Writing

 This course will introduce students to writing and workshopping poetry, personal essays, and short stories.
 We will read examples of these genres and do exercises designed to inspire creativity, experimentation, and the pleasure of ushering brand-new literature into the world.
 With an emphasis on community and process, we will create a welcoming space that will allow us to try new techniques and find new ways to write well.
 Students will produce one story, one personal essay, and several poems.
 For our final project, each student will create a chapbook containing revisions of your best work from the semester.

 Eng 220, Section 19, Survey in Literary History, Literature and Economics